heiderick13/stats-preview-card-component-main/README.md

-# Frontend Mentor - Product preview card component solution
+# Frontend Mentor - Stats preview card component

-This is a solution to the [Product preview card component challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62/hub/stats-preview-card-component-vufQpOfjMl).
+This is a solution to the [Stats preview card component](https://www.frontendmentor.io/challenges/stats-preview-card-component-8JqbgoU62).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents